Bin tagging education program

 - Educators lift the lid of your bin while it is on the kerbside waiting to be collected and assess the immediately visible contents to see whether there is any contamination

 - Bins are given ‘happy’ or ‘sad’ face tags based on the presence of visible contamination in the bins.
 The tags include what is and isn’t accepted in the bin, with room for written feedback.

 - Bin tagging is just a quick look in the bin, Community Waste Educators visit around 100 bins per hour, and only look at what is immediately visible.
 They do not rummage or tip out the contents.

 Which bins are being tagged?

-- Bins in selected areas within Subiaco, Cottesloe, Mosman Park and Claremont can be selected during a bin tagging program.
+- Bins in selected areas within Mosman Park and Claremont will be tagged in 2021.

 What happens if there is contamination in my bin?

 - When the wrong items are in the bins, educators leave a sad face tag with written comments on what should be changed.
 Only when there is repeated severe contamination in a bin are bins taped shut and residents are asked to remove the contamination before the bin can be emptied.